 - 9.1 On occasion, it is argued that to require an announcement referring to the possibility of an offer when the offer preparations are at a preliminary stage might, of itself, lead to the creation of a false market in the offeree company's securities.
 The Executive does not find this argument persuasive.
 In the Executive's opinion, if it appears that details of the possible offer may have leaked, leading to rumour and speculation or an untoward movement in the offeree company's share price, the overriding requirement is that an announcement should be made immediately and the fact that the offer preparations are at a preliminary stage may be made clear in the announcement. - 9.2 Once the requirement to make an announcement under Rule 2.2 has been triggered, the Executive expects parties and their financial advisers to do their utmost to ensure that the announcement is made immediately, i.e. within a matter of minutes.
 In particular, the announcement should not be delayed whilst, for example, minor drafting changes are considered.
 If there is any doubt as to the precise form of wording to be included in the announcement, a brief announcement should be released forthwith.
-A further announcement may then be made later, setting out more detailed information on the offer discussions or preparations. - 9.3 Furthermore, an announcement should not be delayed in order for other information to be included, for example: - (a) the summary of the provisions of Rule 8 (as required under Rule 2.4(c)(ii)); - (b) details of the offeree company's and, if appropriate, the offeror's relevant securities in issue (as required under Rule 2.9); or - (c) a confirmation that any offer will be, or is likely to be, solely in cash (see Note 1 on Rule 8 and the definition of a "cash offeror"). - If, contrary to the guidance in paragraph 10.3 below, the draft announcement does not include this information, and it cannot be included without delay, a separate announcement which includes this information should be released as soon as possible thereafter. - 9.4 The information required to be announced under Rule 2.9 includes details of each class of relevant security, and not only details in relation to ordinary shares.
+A further announcement may then be made later, setting out more detailed information on the offer discussions or preparations. - 9.3 Furthermore, an announcement should not be delayed in order for other information to be included, for example: - (a) the summary of the provisions of Rule 8 (as required under Rule 2.4(c)(ii)); - (b) details of any minimum level, or particular form, of consideration required to be disclosed under Rule 2.4(c)(iii); - (c) details of any dealing arrangements required to be disclosed under Rule 2.4(c)(iv); - (d) details of the offeree company's and, if appropriate, the offeror's relevant securities in issue (as required under Rule 2.9); or - (e) a confirmation that any offer will be, or is likely to be, solely in cash (see Note 1 on Rule 8 and the definition of a "cash offeror"). - If, contrary to the guidance in paragraph 10.3 below, the draft announcement does not include this information, and it cannot be included without delay, a separate announcement which includes this information should be released as soon as possible thereafter.

+9.4 The information required to be announced under Rule 2.9 includes details of each class of relevant security, and not only details in relation to ordinary shares.
 The Executive should be consulted if there is any doubt as to whether a security is a class of relevant security that should be included in an announcement made under Rule 2.9.